Chinese court upholds fine against dissident Ai Weiwei

 "If I need to go to jail, there's nothing I can do about it," Ai said.
 "This country has no fairness and justice, even if I've paid the 6 million yuan, I still could possibly go to jail.
 They don't need an excuse to arrest me - they can always find another excuse at any time."

-The case is widely seen by activists as an attempt to muzzle the outspoken artist, who has repeatedly criticized the Chinese government for flouting the rule of law and the rights of citizens.
+The case is widely seen by activists as an attempt to muzzle the outspoken artist, who has repeatedly criticised the Chinese government for flouting the rule of law and the rights of citizens.

 Ai, who has waged a near five-month long legal battle with a Beijing tax agency, said he could not appeal further and has not enough cash to pay the remaining 6.6 million yuan, adding that the tax agency has not given him a deadline to pay.